aerojs/aero/docs/QuickGuide.md

 exports.get = (request, response) => response.end('Hello')
 ```

-To feed dynamic data from a controller to a template just pass it to `response.render`:
+To feed dynamic data from a controller to a template we pass it to `response.render`:

 ```js
 response.render({